-This week, Twitter celebrated it’s 7th birthday.
+Twitter was created on March 21, 2006 which means they will be celebrating their 10-year anniversary.
 Can you believe it?
-Who would have thought seven years ago, it would be the social media powerhouse it is today?
+Who would have thought ten years ago, it would be the social media powerhouse it is today?

 Not me!
-But now it’s become one of my favorite tools to find clients and land new jobs.
+But now it’s become one of my favorite tools for finding clients and landing new freelance gigs.

-About 80% of the social media and freelance jobs I’ve acquired over the past year, have been through Twitter.
+About 80% of the social media and freelance jobs I’ve acquired over the past four years, have been through Twitter.

 In case you don’t already know, a hashtag is created by typing the # sign and entering corresponding searches.